ArmanKolozyan/CCC-Check/motivation/README.md

 However, since the existing lemmas in PICUS do not match these constraints directly, PICUS fails to recognize that `out ∈ {0,1}`.
 To detect this automatically, we can introduce a rule for constraints of the form `a*(1 - b) === 0`, combined with `b <== a*c`.
 If we see `b = a * something` and simultaneously `a*(1 - b) = 0`, we conclude that if `a=0` then `b=0`, and if `a≠0` then `b=1`.

+### wrongOr

+The `WrongOr.circom` example uses the `OR` gate from Circomlib but does not explicitly constrain its inputs to be binary.
+The `OR` gate in Circomlib is implemented as:
+`out <== a + b - a * b;`
+This assumes that `a` and `b` are binary.
+However, if we input `a = 2` and `b = 2`, we expect `result = 1`, but the formula actually computes `2 + 2 - (2 * 2) = 0`, which is not what we expect.
+A naive fix would be to add constraints in the OR gate enforcing that `a` and `b` are binary.
+However, this would significantly increase the number of constraints, which would make proof generation slower.
+To address this, Circom introduced Signal Tagging, where variables can be annotated as `{binary}` to indicate they should only take values in `{0,1}`.
+However, these tags are not actually enforced at compile-time, which means incorrect values can still propagate through the circuit.
+With value inferencing, we can statically verify whether variables marked as `{binary}` are truly constrained to binary values.